Correspondence theorems for tropical curves I: Preliminaries

-\end{enumerate} \end{defn} \begin{rem} In \cite{NS}, $h|_E$ is assumed to be an embedding (see \cite[Definition 1.1]{NS}) for every edge $E$.
-The reason that we take the above definition is that those cases appear naturally when we consider superabundant tropical curves.
-See Assumption A and the paragraph before it. \end{rem} An isomorphism of parametrized tropical curves $h : \Gamma \to N_{\Bbb R}$ and $h' : \Gamma' \to N_{\Bbb R}$ is a homeomorphism $\Phi : \Gamma \to \Gamma'$ respecting the weights such that $h = h' \circ \Phi$. \begin{defn} A \emph{tropical curve} is an isomorphism class of parametrized tropical curves.
-A tropical curve is \emph{trivalent} if $\Gamma$ is a trivalent graph.
+holds, using the notation in the above paragraph.
+Here $u_j$ is the primitive integral vector of $N$ in the direction of the edge $h(E_j)$ emanating from $p$. \end{enumerate} \end{defn} \begin{rem} In \cite{NS}, $h|_E$ is assumed to be an embedding (see \cite[Definition 1.1]{NS}) for every edge $E$.
+The reason that we take the above definition is that such cases appear naturally when we consider superabundant tropical curves. \end{rem} An isomorphism of parametrized tropical curves $h \colon \Gamma \to N_{\Bbb R}$ and $h' \colon \Gamma' \to N_{\Bbb R}$ is a homeomorphism $\Phi \colon \Gamma \to \Gamma'$ respecting the weights such that $h = h' \circ \Phi$. \begin{defn} A \emph{tropical curve} is an isomorphism class of parametrized tropical curves.
+A tropical curve is \emph{3-valent} if any vertex of $\Gamma$ is at most 3-valent.
 The \emph{genus} of a tropical curve is the first Betti number of $\Gamma$.
 The set of \emph{flags} of $\Gamma$ is